Reese Dill, our good friend, fellow Aero Club member and pilot closed the canopy of his T-6 aircraft for the last time on November 6, 2010.

 “Oh!
 I have slipped the surly bonds of Earth

 I know from now on whenever I look up and see a plane doing lazy rolls in a sky of brilliant blue, I’ll think of Reese, who has slipped these surly bonds and will soar forever on laughing silver wings in the perfect plane of which he always dreamed.

 - Michael Ball

 Reese was a Harvard graduate with a degree in Industrial Engineering.
 His company, DillTec, had a world-wide reputation for high-density book storage used in the major university libraries including Harvard, Yale and Oxford.

 Reese was a past president of the Aero Club and remained an active director.
 He was also an active member of the EAA and Quiet Birdmen.

 Reese left many, many fond memories, including one from Ron Gruner: “For me, one of my fondest flying memories with Reese in his T-6 was back around 1990 when we were flying back to Hanscom.
 It was just after sunset and there was a full moon that evening literally at twelve o’clock high.
 Reese flew three or four aileron rolls around that big, bright moon.
 It was maybe the most surreal flying experience I’ve ever had and something I’ll never forget.”

-As our other dear friend Bill Cuccinello wrote for the QBs, that quote pretty much sums up Reese "...a fun-loving guy who enjoyed introducing others to the thrill of flying and learning to forget your cares of the day and just enjoy life for the moment."
+As our other dear friend Bill Cuccinello wrote for the QB's, that quote pretty much sums up Reese "...a fun-loving guy who enjoyed introducing others to the thrill of flying and learning to forget your cares of the day, to just enjoy life for the moment."

 There are people who fantasize and dream.
 Reese not only dreamed, he lived his dreams for real.